JuliaGtk/Gtk4.jl/docs/src/manual/canvas.md

 Resizing the window will make them go away; they were drawn on top of the canvas one by one, but they weren't added to the `draw` function, which is what is called when the widget is refreshed.

+## Controlling the widget's size

+In the example above, the canvas was the direct child of the window, and its size is determined by the window size.
+If you instead make the canvas a child of one of GTK's layout widgets, like `GtkBox` or `GtkGrid`, it doesn't appear because by default, the drawing area widget does not expand to fill the space available.
+You can override this by setting the canvas's properties `vexpand` and `hexpand` to true.
+Alternatively, if you want to set the canvas to have a minimum width and height in pixels, you can set its properties `content_width` and `content_height`.